Elevator Safety During Hurricanes and Tropical Storms

-1. Inspect Elevator Components: Ensure all sump pumps, float switches, and alarms in elevator pits are functioning correctly.
+1. Inspect Elevator Components: Confirm all sump pumps, float switches, and alarms in elevator pits are functioning correctly.
 This check is crucial for preventing water damage during a storm.

 2. Seal Vents and Openings: Close all vents and openings at the top of the hoistway and machine room to block water entry.

-3. Utilize Sandbags: If elevators have external access, strategically place sandbags along the bottom of hoistway doors to prevent water intrusion.
-Remember to perform this step just before shutting down the elevators as it renders them unusable.
+3. Utilize Sandbags: If elevators have outdoor entrances, remove elevator from service before placing sandbags along the bottom of all exposed hoistway doors to prevent water intrusion.

 Actions to Take During a Hurricane

-1. Secure Elevators: Move all elevators to the top floor of the hoistway and disconnect the main breaker located in the elevator machine room—this is distinct from the building’s main breaker room.
+1. Secure Elevators: Move all elevators to the top floor of the hoistway and remove from service.

-2. Park Elevators: Ensure that all elevators are parked with their doors closed.
+2. Park Elevators: Confirm that all elevators are parked with their doors closed.

-3. Cease Elevator Operations: Do not operate the elevators during the hurricane to ensure safety and prevent mechanical damage.
+3. Cease Elevator Operations: Do not operate the elevators during a hurricane or tropical storm prevent mechanical damage or potential personal injury.

 Post-Hurricane Safety and Maintenance

-Assess and Repair: It's imperative to have your elevator thoroughly inspected by your maintenance provider after the storm.
-They should check for any signs of water intrusion or other damage.
+Assess and Repair: It's imperative to have your elevator thoroughly reviewed by your maintenance provider after the storm to check for any signs of water intrusion or other damage.

 Safety Warnings

-Hurricanes can lead to power outages and surges, often causing elevators to stop between floors, potentially trapping passengers.
-It's crucial to remember that in these situations, the emergency communication systems might also fail.
-Under no circumstances should anyone attempt to exit or assist others in exiting a stalled elevator without the presence of trained professional rescue workers.
+Hurricanes and tropical storms can cause power surges and outages, often causing elevators to stop between floors, potentially trapping passengers.
+It's crucial to remember that in these situations, the elevator emergency communication systems (emergency phone) might also fail.
+Under no circumstances should anyone attempt to rescue a trapped passenger from a stalled elevator, as elevator hoistways, car-top’s, and pits are controlled areas that require a trained / licensed elevator technician to be present when access by others is required.
+In the event of a passenger entrapment, immediately contact your elevator maintenance service provider and/or "emergency personnel" (i.e., local fire department).

 Important Reminder

-Always prioritize safety and ensure that your elevators are checked and maintained by professionals.
-Being prepared can significantly reduce the risk of damage and ensure that everyone remains safe during and after a hurricane.
+Always prioritize safety by having your elevators are checked and maintained by licensed professionals.
+Being prepared can significantly reduce the risk of damage and improve safety during and after a hurricane or tropical storm.

 Please note: Following the steps outlined in this guide does not guarantee that your elevators will be free from damage or that safety issues will not arise.
-Property owners are responsible for implementing the necessary precautions and should engage qualified professionals to address specific needs and compliance requirements.
+Equipment Owners and Property Managers are responsible for implementing the necessary precautions and should engage with qualified professionals to address specific needs and compliance requirements.